-These Ganesh masks were made with large, paper plates.
+These Ganesh masks were made using large, paper plates.
 I did the initial prep which involved cutting out eye holes using a craft knife, cutting out trunk and ear shapes from card and then stapling everything into position.
 I also made holes either side of the plate for tying elastic.
-Of course, most older KS2 children would be able to do all this themselves and lower KS2 could do so with some support.
+Of course, most upper KS2 children would be able to do this themselves and lower KS2 could do so with some support.

 The children started by painting the whole mask in one bright base colour and then added Indian inspired patterns using gold, silver and brightly coloured paints and a fine brush.

 Once dry, further decoration can be added using metallic pens and papers.